All formal criminal and civil local court proceedings in New South Wales courts are sound recorded.

 Information and the application form to seek for a fee to be waived or postponed is available on the local court fees page.

-A written request must be made to order a transcript or copy of a sound recording.
-The requests are made to the particular local court in which the case was heard.
+Anyone not associated with an existing case, will need to make a written request for a transcript or copy of a sound recording using the above form.
+The form must be sent to the particular local court in which the case was heard.

 To order a transcript or a copy of a sound recording:

 - Complete the application form for a transcript or sound recording that is available on the local court forms page

 - Pay the set fee or seek the fee to be waived or postponed